rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 `git` documentation provides a very good insight regarding these states.
 You can check it out [here](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).

-Continuing with our example, I am now going to proceed to add both Python scripts to the index so that they will be ready to be committed. `git add` allows to add files manually or in group.
+Continuing with our example, I am now going to add both Python scripts to the index so that they will be ready to be committed. `git add` allows to add files manually or in group.
 To add a single file, you can use `git add '<file_name>'` or `git add '<folder name>/<file_name>'`.
 To add an entire subdirectory, use `git add '<folder name>/'`.
 To add everything in the working directory, use `git add *`.
 Single (or double) quotes, `''`, are only necessary if there are spaces in the file name or path.
 Given that I want to add all the files in my working directory, I will proceed as follows:
 ```bash
 $ git add *
 warning: LF will be replaced by CRLF in hello-mars.py.